lorindi/React-Native-Learning-Journey/learning-journal.md

 - Structuring the layout properly so that input and list sections take up correct proportions of the screen
 - Accidentally used old state value instead of functional update in setCourseGoals
 - Got a warning about duplicate keys when using the same goal text
+- Button styles differ across platforms and can’t be fully customized by default
+- Some styles looked misaligned when switching between Android and iOS preview

 ### Solutions
 - Reviewed documentation to confirm event names in React Native (onChangeText)
 - Used Flexbox layout with proportions (flex: 1, flex: 5) to organize screen sections clearly
 - Fixed the array update by using the current state as an argument in setCourseGoals
 - Temporarily used the index as a key, with a note to replace it with a unique ID later
+- Created custom View with styled Text for goals instead of styling the Button directly
+- Used additional padding, margin, and borderRadius to achieve consistent visual layout
+- Noted that more customization may require platform-specific code or third-party components later